MikePacey/Lancaster-HEC/docs/filestore.rst

   putting file myfile as \py\gondor\myfile (529105.6 kb/s) (average 529105.6 kb/s)

-The transfer speed here is notably higher than via file transfer on Windows, as the data is passed directly from the HEC to the folder on luna without having to pass through the user's PC first.
+The transfer speed here is notably higher than via file transfer on Windows, as the data is passed directly from the HEC to the folder on Luna without having to pass through the user's PC first.

 Using Kerberos tickets with smbclient